CityU-AIM-Group/SimT/README.md

 ```

 ### Data preparation:
-The pseudo labels generated from the UDA black box of BAPA-Net [1] can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Y1ujTw9PzrX61jirSZgypMumQrjZXp18?usp=sharing)
+The pseudo labels generated from the UDA black box of BAPA-Net [1] can be downloaded from [Google Drive]()

-The pseudo labels generated from the SFDA black box of SFDASeg [2] can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1oi98NhGngXCoCQPhJ9IpX_GvRY1XgA2R?usp=sharing)

 [1] Yahao Liu, Jinhong Deng, Xinchen Gao, Wen Li, and Lixin Duan.
 Bapa-net: Boundary adaptation and prototype align- ment for cross-domain semantic segmentation.
 In ICCV, pages 8801–8811, 2021.

-[2] Jogendra Nath Kundu, Akshay Kulkarni, Amit Singh,Varun Jampani, and R Venkatesh Babu.
-Generalize then adapt: Source-free domain adaptive semantic segmentation.
-In ICCV, pages 7046–7056, 2021.

-### Pretrained model:
-You should download the pretrained model, warmup UDA model, and warmup SFDA model from [Google Drive](https://drive.google.com/drive/folders/1A6207JIEHx0tfaRNeJpEnYvfILX9HkpA?usp=sharing), and then put them in the './snapshots' folder for initialization.

 ### Well trained model:
 You could download the well trained UDA and SFDA models from [Google Drive](https://drive.google.com/drive/folders/1A6207JIEHx0tfaRNeJpEnYvfILX9HkpA?usp=sharing).